 Costume contact lenses are dangerous because they are most commonly purchased from dangerous sources.
 If you want to alter the color of your eyes using cosmetic contact lenses, visit your eye doctor, even if you don’t require vision correction.
 Your eye doctor can correctly fit you for quality colored contact lenses and show you how to properly care for them, helping you avoid the above issues.

 This Halloween, skip the cheap cosmetic lenses from online retailers.
-Everett & Hurite’s team of eye care professionals and contact lenses specialists in the Pittsburgh area can give you the best advice on colored contacts.
+Everett & Hurite’s team of eye care professionals and contact lens specialists in the Pittsburgh area can give you the best advice on colored contacts.
 Schedule an appointment online or call (412) 288-0858 for more information.